daauerbach/streamcatUtils/README.md

 http://www2.epa.gov/national-aquatic-resource-surveys/streamcat
 for info on the StreamCat products and processes.

-This repo contains working scripts for accessing and manipulating StreamCat data within the [R language](http://cran.us.r-project.org/) and [RStudio](https://www.rstudio.com/).
+This repo contains in-progress scripts for accessing and manipulating StreamCat data within the [R language](http://cran.us.r-project.org/) and [RStudio](https://www.rstudio.com/).

 Scripts depend on an updated base R installation as well as various packages.
 Some effort has been made to ensure that dependencies are installed and loaded, but this is firmly "research grade" scripting - **_CAVEAT EMPTOR!_**